MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/how-to-get-all-erc20-transactions-by-wallet.md

 ---
-title: "How to get all ERC20 transactions by wallet"
+title: "How to get all ERC20 transfers by wallet"
-slug: "../how-to-get-all-erc20-transactions-by-wallet"
+slug: "../how-to-get-all-erc20-transfers-by-wallet"
-description: "Learn how to get all ERC20 transactions by wallet using Moralis Token API."
+description: "Learn how to get all ERC20 transfers by wallet using Moralis Token API."
 ---
 ## Prerequisites